top of page

 The saints of Antioch believe the Bible when it states that we must be "be transformed by the renewing of your mind" (Romans 12:2).
 How does this occur?
 Well, Bible study of course!

-Here at Antioch we put an emphasis on the study of God's Word.
-We have an hour of Sunday school and we also have two hours of Bible study on Wednesday evenings.
+Here at Antioch, we put an emphasis on the study of God's Word.
+We have an hour of Sunday school, and we also have an hour of Bible study on Wednesday evenings.
 Even more importantly, we encourage each other to have a vibrant and effective daily Bible study at home.
 The Apostle Paul instructed Timothy on this very subject when he commanded Timothy to be diligent in his studies so that he could be "approved to God as a workman who does not need to be ashamed, accurately handling the word of truth" (2 Timothy 2:15).

 So, if you visit us, be ready to be challenged to "Stay in the Word!".